Language Design as Information Renormalization: The basic analogy

 To understand better why this is the case, see the example in Fig.\ref{fig3}.
 In terms of information processing, the MERGE operation picks up two information units at a given time scale, namely \beq [_V ~ {\rm eat} ] ~~ {\rm and} ~~ [_N ~{\rm pasta}], \eeq and keeps for the next time scale the most relevant information of their \emph{coarse-grained} combination, i.e., that \beq [_{VP} ~ [_V ~ {\rm eat} ] ~ [_N ~ {\rm pasta} ]] \eeq is a verb phrase (i.e., lexical category $VP$), where we used bracketed phrase markers to represent the syntax tree.
-The operation MERGE is non-associative, as corresponds in general to a coarse-graining.
+There is information loss, since at the coarsed-grained level ($VP$) we do not have, a priori, the information about the individual constituents (in this case, $V$ and $N$).
+The operation MERGE is non-associative, as corresponds in general to a coarse-graining \footnote{Meaning that $[ \alpha, [\beta, \gamma]] \neq [[\alpha, \beta], \gamma]$ using the bracketed notation.}.
 Moreover, as linguists know very well, grammar rules for individual words are not the same as those governing more complex syntagmas such as noun and verb phrases.
 So, we have two different descriptions of a system at different scales, and with different linguistic information units.
-The physical variable with different scales must be time, since language is spoken and thought as time-ordered sequences of concepts, being written language just a graphical representation of this, see the more complex example in Fig.\ref{fig4}.
+The physical variable with different scales must be time, since language is spoken and thought as time-ordered sequences of concepts, being written language just a graphical representation of this, see the more complex example in Fig.\ref{fig4}. {Let us also stress that here we did not consider any semantic unit of information, but rather focus only on the syntaxis.
+This is the approach that we take in this paper, for the sake of simplicity of explanations.
+However, it would not be difficult to expand our ideas here also to include semantic information, so that sentences such as ``Colorless green ideas sleep furiously" are ruled out naturally on semantic grounds.}